mihirs14/16-bit-cpu/README.md

 ## Project Overview:

 - This project is the implamentation of a CPU designed in verilog that processes 16-bit instructions.
 The CPU is integrated to handle simple instructions: ADD, SUB, LOAD, JUMP and BRANCH and works with a RAM memory system for the data and instruction.
-It is capaable of performing simple arithmitic, loading/reading data into registers/memory, and jumping/branching instrcutions based on conditional requirments.
+It is capable of performing simple arithmitic, loading/reading data into registers/memory, and jumping/branching instrcutions based on conditional requirments.
 The architecture of the CPU follows a simple fetch-decode-execute style where the results are stored in registers and memory.
 - The main goal of this project was to demonstrate and apply my skills in Digital Logic Design, CPU/Computer architecture, Verilog/VDHL, and hardare verificaiton.
 After completinign this project my understanding in these concepts have deepend and it sets a foundation for me to persue further tasks and knowledge into VLSI, CPU architecture, and digital systems design.